 March (in addition to being the month of my birth and the start of fabulous spring) is Women's History Month.
 To commemorate the occasion, I wanted to list 9 Female Finance Experts to add to your rotation.
 After reviewing this exceptional list, you'll begin to see how women are actively carving out a distinct voice within this traditionally male dominated niche, and that finance is no longer just for the boys.

-9 Female Finance Experts to Follow in 2015
+9 Female Finance Experts to Follow

 Farnoosh got her start as a researcher and reporter for Money magazine in 2003.
 Since then she's published three stand-out books on personal finance, including the ground breaking book on female breadwinners, When She Makes More and become one of the most well-known female financial journalists in the country.
 Her expertise has appeared in the New York Times, The Wall Street Journal, Real Simple magazine, and she's a frequent guest on CNN, MSNBC, and the Today Show.
 She recently launched her own critically acclaimed podcast, “So Money” in which she interviews other financial experts.